-Figure 3.9: Event study coefficient estimates for $\ln(Cash)$
+Figure 3.9: Event study coefficient estimates for ln(Cash)

 Figure 3.8).
 I, therefore, assume the existence of linear trends that differ systematically with treatment and are more likely to evolve smoothly over time.
 This assumption is based on the fact that banks' liquidity and lending activity depend on their ability to raise capital and mobilize deposits.
-More capitalized banks can raise capital and deposits which will increase their liquidity linearly and lead to more lending compared to under-capitalized even when the policy change was not in place.
-I, therefore, undertook a sensitivity analysis as suggested by Rambachan & Roth (2023) and allowed for violation of a parallel trend that imposes smoothness linear restrictions.
-The sensitivity analysis for the Average Treatment Effect (ATE) for t = 10 (Figure C.5) and the ATE over ten months (Figure C.6) shows that the robust confidence intervals include zero at a 95% robust confidence interval.
+More capitalized banks can raise capital and deposits which will increase their liquidity linearly and lead to more lending compared to undercapitalized even when the policy change was not in place.
+I, therefore, undertook a for over the ten months period, sensitivity analysis as suggested by Rambachan & Roth (2023) and allowed for violation of a parallel trend that imposes smoothness linear restrictions.6 The sensitivity analysis for the Average Treatment Effect (ATE) for t=10 (Figure C.5) and the ATE over ten months (Figure C.6) shows that the robust confidence intervals include zero at a 95%

+Figure 3.10: Sensitivity analysis for β_9 for $\ln(\text{Cash})$ robust confidence interval.
 The 90% confidence interval (not shown) also includes zero, suggesting that after extrapolating the downward-sloping pre-existing trend, the result provides no strong evidence for the decline of total liquidity at the conventional significance level.

-Figure 3.10: Sensitivity analysis for $\beta_9$ for ln(Cash)
+Figure 3.11: Sensitivity analysis of ATE for ln(Cash)

-$^{6}$ I use honestdid Stata package developed by Bravo et al. (2022) to carry out the sensitivity analysis.
+6I use honestdid Stata package developed by Bravo et al. (2022) to carry out the sensitivity analysis.

 If the regulation had an impact on a bank's liquidity, it should be on cash-on-hand, the bank's most liquid asset.
-Figure 3.10 presents the result from the sensitivity analysis for the ATE for cash on hand for t = 10.
+Figure 3.10 presents the result from the sensitivity analysis for the ATE for cash on hand for t=10.
 The red line plots the original HDFE estimates for the tenth month.
 The result shows that the robust confidence set for the 10-month gets smaller and contains only negative values when allowing for violations of parallel trends that are approximately linear (M=0).
 When non-linearity is allowed the confidence interval becomes wider and includes zero with a "breakdown value" of M=0:01.
 Figure 3.11 also shows that the ATE on Cash-on-hand over ten months after imposing smoothness linear restrictions is negative and the robust confidence interval excluded zero.
 The result suggests that the policy change reduced the cash holding of better-capitalized banks compared to less-capitalized banks in the short event window.